US jobless claims near pandemic low as economy strengthens

 Many states, for example, require self-employed and gig workers to first seek conventional unemployment benefits — and be turned down — before they can apply through a program that was set up last year to provide jobless aid to them for the first time.
 That program, and a $300-a-week federal supplemental unemployment benefit, will expire nationwide in the first week of September.
 About 22 states, mostly led by Republican governors, have already canceled both programs.

 A total of about 12 million people are receiving unemployment benefits, down sharply from the previous week’s figure of nearly 13 million.
 That drop reflects that more Americans are being hired and no longer receiving benefits.
-Another factor, though, is that about 22 states have ended two federal programs that provide aid to self-employed and gig workers and to the long-term unemployed.
+Another factor is the cancellation in many states of the federal program for the self-employed and a separate program for the long-term jobless.

+For now, nearly 8.7 million people continue to receive aid through those programs and will lose their benefits when those programs expire nationwide on Sept.
+6.

 So far at least, there has been little sign that the delta variant has depressed hiring or prompted layoffs.
 In July, employers added a substantial 943,000 jobs, the government said last week, and the unemployment rate sank from 5.9% to 5.4%.
 Average hourly earnings jumped a sharp 4% in July from a year earlier, indicating that employers have felt compelled to raise pay.
 Still, that report was based on a survey that was conducted in mid-July, before a surge in COVID-19 delta cases took off.